Lajos Balogh (scientist)

-Lajos Peter Balogh (born January 15, 1950, Hungary), mainly referred to as Lou Balogh, is a Hungarian-American scientist known for his research on polymers, dendrimer nanocomposites, and nanomedicine.
+Lajos Peter Balogh (born January 15, 1950), mainly referred to as Lou Balogh, is a Hungarian-American scientist known for his research on polymers, dendrimer nanocomposites, and nanomedicine.
 Balogh is the editor-in-chief of Precision Nanomedicine (PRNANO).
 Based on his career-long citation numbers, he belongs to the World's Top 2% Scientists.

 Early life and education

 Balogh was born on January 15, 1950, in Komádi, Hajdú-Bihar County, Hungary.
 He studied chemistry at the Debreceni Vegyipari Technikum then at the Kossuth Lajos University from 1969 to 1974, earning his Ph.D. in 1983.
 In 1991, Balogh received an invitation from the University of Massachusetts Lowell and moved to the United States.

 Career

 Balogh joined UMass Lowell as a visiting professor in 1991.
 In 1996, he left for the Michigan Molecular Institute to research dendrimers, where he was a senior associate scientist in Donald Tomalia's group.
 From 1998 to 2018, Balogh worked as a professor at the University of Michigan Ann Arbor, Center for Biologic Nanotechnology, the University at Buffalo, and co-directed Nano-Biotechnology Center at the Roswell Park Comprehensive Cancer Center.
 As a visiting professor, he also taught at the Chinese Academy of Sciences, the Seoul National University, and the Semmelweis University.

 Balogh is one of the co-founders of the American Society for Nanomedicine (2008).
 He has been a board member of several expert organizations, e.g., the U.S. Technical Advisory Group to ISO TC229 on Nanotechnology (since 2005), the Scientific Committee of the CLINAM Summits (since 2011), and numerous other National and International Steering Committees.

+He has also taught abroad as a visiting professor, holding a visiting professorship for senior international scientists at the Chinese Academy of Sciences in Beijing, an award of the Korean Federation of Science and Technology Societies Brain Pool programme at Seoul National University, and a Fulbright teaching and research scholarship at Semmelweis University.

-Between 2008 and 2016, Balogh, as editor-in-chief, took an upstart scientific journal (Nanomedicine: Nanotechnology, Biology, and Medicine, Elsevier) from 5 editors and no journal impact factor to 20 editors and JIF2014 =6.9, (5-year JIF=7.5).
-He increased the journal's readership to over 480,000 downloads per year.
-In 2017, Balogh initiated Manuscript Clinic, a platform that helped scientists and students publish their research results in nanomedicine and nanotechnology and promoted both nanoscience and scientific writing.
+Between 2008 and 2016, Balogh was editor-in-chief of scientific journal Nanomedicine: Nanotechnology, Biology, and Medicine, published by Elsevier.
+In 2017, Balogh initiated Manuscript Clinic, a platform that helped scientists and students publish their research results in nanomedicine and nanotechnology.
 In 2018, he founded Andover House, Inc., a not-for-profit online publishing company, and launched Precision Nanomedicine (PRNANO).
-He serves as the editor-in-chief of this scientists-owned, fully open-access and peer-reviewed international journal.
-PRNANO has been designated the official journal of the International Society for Nanomedicine and CLINAM, the European Society for Clinical Nanomedicine (Basel, Switzerland).
+He serves as the editor-in-chief of this journal, whish is official journal of the International Society for Nanomedicine and of CLINAM, the European Society for Clinical Nanomedicine, based in Basel, Switzerland.